Skip to main content

 • Extreme changes to energy levels, including periods of very high energy for people with bipolar disorder (mania)

-If you experience any of these serious side effects, reach out to your healthcare provider immediately.
-If the side effects are severe, like difficulty breathing or having seizures, seek emergency care or call 911.
+If you experience any of these serious side effects, reach out to a healthcare professional immediately.
+If the side effects are severe, such as having seizures, seek emergency care or call 911.
 This also applies if you experience symptoms of a severe allergic reaction, including unusual swelling or difficulty breathing.

 How to save on Wellbutrin

 All Wellbutrin products are available as lower-cost generic medications.
-GoodRx may be able to help you save over 80% off the average retail price of the generic version of Wellbutrin products.
+The SR and XL versions are also available as brand-name medications.
+GoodRx may be able to help you save on the average retail price of the generic version of Wellbutrin products.
 With a free GoodRx coupon:

-And if you have commercial insurance, you may be eligible to pay as little as $5 for a 30-day supply of brand-name Wellbutrin XL using a manufacturer savings program.
+And if you have commercial insurance, you may be eligible to pay as little as $0 per prescription of brand-name Wellbutrin XL using a manufacturer copay card.

 The bottom line